-The Department for Education has announced changes to two areas of legislation relating to Education Health and Care needs assessments and Education Health and Care Plans, which came into force on 1 May 2020.
-The changes have been put in place because of the challenges that we are all facing as a result of COVID-19 (coronavirus).
+The Department for Education announced changes to two areas of legislation relating to Education Health and Care needs assessments and Education Health and Care Plans, which came into force on 1 May 2020 and were subsequently reviewed on 1 June and 1 July 2020.
+The changes were put in place because of the challenges that we are all facing as a result of COVID-19 (coronavirus).
 They relate to:

 - timescales for conducting Education Health and Care needs assessments and for drafting Education Health and Care Plans.
 These changes will be in place until 25 September 2020.

 - the extent to which the provision within an Education Health and Care Plan can be arranged during this period of uncertainty.
-This change is only in place until 31 May at the moment.
+This change was only in place until 31 July.